 JUST LIKE REAL METAL

 The artisan cast process is a way of applying a metal coating that is bonded to a real wood core or to an exterior grade substrate.
-The resulting surface consists of 80% actual metal, and behaves similarly to our hand wrought metal products.
-Much like metal, Artisan Cast Countertops have a living finish that will continue to evolve throughout the lifetime of the top.
+The resulting surface consists of 80% actual metal, and behaves similarly to our real metal products.
+Much like metal, Artisan Cast Metal Countertops have a living finish that will continue to evolve throughout the lifetime of the top.
 The countertop will acquire a natural patina that takes about a year to reach its full depth.
 Artisan cast metals are meant to have distressing, imperfections, and patina to create a “time honored” or “rustic” appearance.

 WHY CHOOSE ARTISAN CAST?